ufo2mstar/ufo2mstar.github.io/_posts/2017-10-16-tips_git_merge_two_repos.md

 * content
 {:toc}

-> Oh, my dear Git..
-How did I ever code without you by my side! :love_letter:

 # Please learn Git!
 ASAP..
 Do check out my past post ([Primer: Gitting Started!]({{ site.base_url }}/post/2017/08/19/primer_git/)) on where to get started with git.

 # Now to merging Two Repos
-May be not an often faced problem, but it can be a little tricky.
+Perhaps not an often faced problem, but it can be a little tricky.
 So my use case was that I had a [remote repo](https://help.github.com/articles/about-remote-repositories/) that had some legacy code and I have the newer cut sitting on my local machine.
 The nostalgic fellow that I am, I did not want to lose any history (which I will probably never revert to, but its good to see where we have come from)
 Thus came the need for doing a git merge with a third merger repo :blush: and here are the steps

 ## Step 1: Init the Third repo locally
-You may need to commit some file first to the **Third merger _git repo_** the repo started..
-I recommend the {.gitignore} file from your new repo.
+You may need to commit some file first to the **Third merger _git repo_** the repo started: I recommend the {.gitignore} file from your new repo.
 ```bash
 git init ThirdRepo
 cp UpgradedLocalRepo/.gitignore ThirdRepo/